jrcartee/django-sphinx-ext/README.rst

 	   :extra: {'pk': 1}
 	   :method: POST

-The URL will be inserted into the document inside a block-quote.
-If 'method' is provided,  it will be bold and appear above the block-quote.
+- Provided method will be bolded and appear above the block-quote.

 Example Output: